 our community story

-Maspeth Town Hall is now a thriving community center providing a variety of services including Universal Pre-K, Mommy & Me Toddler groups, Teen Drama Club, Children's Art Classes, After School Programs, Summer Camp, Senior classes in Art, Chair Yoga and Tai Chi and more cultural and recreational activities.
-Maspeth Town Hall continues to grow due to the love, support,and time given by so many over the past thirty years.
+Maspeth Town Hall is now a thriving community center providing a variety of services including After School Programs, Summer Camp, Mommy & Me Toddler groups, Senior classes in Art, Chair Yoga and Tai Chi and more cultural and recreational activities.
+Maspeth Town Hall continues to grow due to the love, support, and time given by so many over the past decades.
 We serve families from all ethnic and cultural backgrounds, regardless of their economic status.
 We are proud of our professional staff and very appreciative of the dedicated volunteers who work together for the good of the community!

 Listen to Maspeth Town Hall founder, Margaret Markey, and her words during the 110th anniversary of Maspeth Town Hall below!